Security Notes

 Manual Load of Bad Tokens:

 • Use Burp Suite’s Manual load option to analyze weakly generated tokens.
-You can use a weak token example generated from a for reference.
+You can use a weak token example generated from a this repository for reference.

 JWT Attacks